Growing Cosine Unit: A Novel Oscillatory Activation Function That Can Speedup Training and Reduce Parameters in Convolutional Neural Networks: Comparison of performance on benchmark datasets

+The average accuracy and loss over 5 independent runs (each of 25 epochs) is considered to average out the variations caused by random initialization of weights.
+The average and standard deviation of accuracy and loss on the testing set is presented.
+A compact CNN architecture (descibed in the Appendix) was used to learn CIFAR-10 and CIFAR-100.
+This architecture consists of 4 convolution layers followed by dense layers.
+The same CNN architecture used for CIFAR-10 was used for CIFAR-100 by replacing the 10 neuron final softmax layer with a 100 neuron softmax layer.
+On the ImageNette problem, the VGG-16 backbone described in \cite{DBLP:journals/corr/SimonyanZ14a} was used.

-The experiments (Table 1-3) show that use of GCU activation for convolutional layers and ReLU for the dense layers provides the best performance among all architectures considered.
-This is particularly evident on the VGG-16 network trained on the Imagenette dataset, where the GCU models outperform all ReLU architectures by 7+\%.
-The models with GCU in the convolutional layers also converge faster during training as highlighted by Fig 7-8.
+Tables \ref{Table: cifar-10}, \ref{Table: cifar-100} and \ref{Table: imagenette} show that the use of the GCU activation in the convolution layers provides the best performance among all architectures considered.
+This is particularly evident on the VGG-16 network trained on the Imagenette dataset, where the GCU models outperform all ReLU architectures by 7\%.
+The models with GCU in the convolution layers also converge faster during training as highlighted by Figs \ref{cifar10_result}, \ref{cifar100_result} and \ref{Imagenette_result}.